aaron0745/DocxForge/README.md

 DocxForge wasn't built just for design; it was built as a declaration of independence.

-The project started when a creator needed a QR code for an event.
+The project started when I needed a QR code for an event.
 After spending time designing a "free" code on a popular generator and distributing posters, a "ransom" email arrived after just 20 scans: *Pay a monthly subscription or we kill your link.*

 **DocxForge was built to kill that business model.**